Thanks to Dave at work for asking me about cedar plank salmon...it got me rolling...

 Instructions

-- Prepare the salmon and sour cream sauce: Remove the plank from the water, and pat dry.
+- Prepare the salmon and sour cream sauce:Â Remove the plank from the water, and pat dry.
 Put the salmon fillet on the plank, skin side down, and sprinkle with the kosher salt, black pepper, brown sugar, and lemon zest.
 (The brown sugar and zest tend to clump together; gently rub the seasonings onto the fish until it is evenly coated.)
 Mix the sour cream sauce ingredients in a small bowl.

-- Serve: Using tongs, remove the plank to the sheet pan (or other fireproof tray), then set on a heatproof pad.
-Cut the salmon crosswise into 2 inch thick pieces, and serve, passing the sauce at the table.
+- Serve: Remove the plank from the grill with tongs.
+(Heatproof gloves are a good idea too.)
+Move the plank to a rimmed baking sheet or other fireproof surface, and set that on a heatproof pad.
+Cut the salmon crosswise into 2 inch wide pieces and serve, passing the sauce at the table.

 Notes